Learning Deep Morphological Networks with Neural Architecture Search: Introduction

 \section{Introduction}

-Over the last decade, deep learning has made several breakthroughs and demonstrated successful applications in various fields (\eg in computer vision \cite{alexnet,vggnet, resnet,densenet}, object detection \cite{yolo}, or NLP \cite{ transformerxl, GPT}).
-This success is mainly due to its automation of the feature engineering process.
-This success is mainly attributable to the fact that it automates the feature engineering process.
-Rather than manually designed features, features are learned in an end-to-end process from data.
-The need for improved architecture has swiftly followed the advent of deep learning.
-Experts now place a premium on architecture engineering \emph{in lieu of} features engineering.
+Over the last decade, deep learning has made several breakthroughs and demonstrated successful applications in various fields (\eg computer vision \cite{alexnet,vggnet, resnet}, object detection \cite{yolo}, and NLP \cite{ GPT}).
+This success is mainly attributable to the fact that the feature engineering process is automated, whereby features are learned in an end-to-end process from data rather than designed manually.
+The need for improved architecture has swiftly followed the advent of deep learning, with experts now placing a premium on architecture engineering \emph{in lieu of} feature engineering.

-Architecture engineering is concerned with determining the most appropriate operations for the network, their hyper-parameters (\eg the number of neurons for fully connected layers, or the number of filters or kernel size for convolutional layers), and the connectivity of all the operations.
-Generally, practitioners propose novel operations to validate various architectures and tasks in order to improve performance on specific tasks.
-As a result, developing a novel operation remains a time-consuming and costly process.
-It necessitates a manual search for the optimal configuration.
-As a result, it is prone to failure when practitioners lack computational resources.
-An alternative approach focus on automatically finding the network architecture design using Neural architecture search (NAS methods) \cite{liu2019darts,luo2019neural,liu2018progressive,pham2018efficient,8681706,wistuba2019survey,elsken2019neural} in lieu of a manual design.
-Given a set of data and a performance metric for a learning task, a NAS algorithm attempts to find the optimal architecture concerning a search strategy.
+Architecture engineering is concerned with determining the most appropriate operations for a network, their hyper-parameters (\eg the number of neurons for fully connected layers or the number of filters or the kernel size for convolutional layers), and the connectivity of all operations.
+Generally, practitioners propose novel operations to validate various architectures and tasks to improve performance on specific tasks.
+As a result, developing a novel operation remains a time-consuming and costly process that necessitates a manual search for the optimal configuration.
+It is, therefore, prone to failure when practitioners lack computational resources.
+An alternative approach focuses on automatically finding the network architecture design using Neural Architecture Search (NAS) methods \cite{liu2019darts,luo2019neural,liu2018progressive,pham2018efficient,8681706} in lieu of manual design.
+Given a set of data and a performance metric for a learning task, an NAS algorithm attempts to find the optimal architecture for a search strategy.
 It can be viewed as an optimization problem in the space of an architecture network defined by a collection of operations and their possible combinations.
 Recently, it was demonstrated empirically on several applications that architectures discovered using NAS outperform those discovered manually.